SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 * Operator namespace: replace the default `pubsubplus-operator-system`
 * Operator image: replace the default `solace/solace-pubsub-eventbroker-operator:latest`
 * Allowed namespaces for broker deployment: replace default `""` value for `WATCH_NAMESPACE` env variable.
 Default `""` means all namespaces.
 Provide the name of a single namespace or a comma-separated list of namespaces.
-* ImagePullSecret used when pulling the operator image fom a private repo: use or replace the name `regcred`.
+* ImagePullSecret used when pulling the operator image from a private repo: use or replace the name `regcred`.
 In this case the Operator namespace must exist with the ImagePullSecret created there before applying `deploy.yaml`.

 ### Validating the Operator deployment